jgale/MapOptionaliOS14Bug/README.md

-I've made a GitHub repo that reproduces the example: https://github.com/jgale/MapOptionaliOS14Bug.
-I've also attached a .zip here and a screen recording of the bug, and pasted the code inline.
 I've filed a bug with Apple: FB8196917

 # Steps to Reproduce